 Cranleigh Food Bank is managed and organised by members of the local Churches in Cranleigh with volunteers from across the local community.
-Staff from the local Sure Start Centre are often on hand to offer information and guidance and in emergency circumstances, food vouchers may be arranged during the session.
+Staff from outside agencies are often on hand to offer information and guidance and in emergency circumstances, food vouchers may be arranged during the session.

 For the Community

 No one need to go hungry - for people on low income, a sudden crisis: redundancy, benefit delay, debt, delayed wages or sickness can mean going without food.

 We provide food parcels of non perishable items lasting a minimum of 3 days; a typical food parcel contains cereals, soups, baked beans, tinned tomatoes /potatoes / vegetables / fruits / meat and tinned fish, puddings, biscuits, pasta, rice,